ambujtewari/LT-fall2025/README.md

 # STATS 700, Fall 2025

 Since the release of OpenAI's o1 and DeepSeek's R1 models, interest in the reasoning capabilities of LLMs has increased.
 This half-semester (7-week) course will cover some of the main ingredients that go into enhancing an LLM's reasoning capability.
-We will also focus on some recent theory papers that try to understand this fascinating emerging area from a mathematical perspective.
+We will also discuss some recent theory papers that try to understand this fascinating emerging area from a mathematical perspective.

 Prior exposure to LLMs and learning theory will help but is not required.
 But a high level of mathematical maturity will be needed to fully benefit from this course.
 The topics list below is tentative and subject to change.